spion/effect-tagged-contextual-error/README.md

 - What operation was being attempted on the image
 - How many URLs were in the batch

-The context chain tells the complete story of the failure, making it easy to debug and potentially skip unsupported images or implement format conversion.
+The context chain tells the complete story of the failure, making it easy to debug.

 ### API